transceptor-technology/dutycalls.me.docs/docs/integrations.md

 ![image - Add Microsoft Teams connector - Step 1](images/add-ms-teams-connector.png){: style="width:750px"}

 2. A new dialog will appear.
 Now search for the DutyCalls connector and click on the **Add** button next to it.
-3. On the DutyCalls connector configuration page, enter a name for your DutyCalls connection and click on the **Create** button.
+3. On the DutyCalls connector configuration page, enter a name for your DutyCalls connection and click on the **Create** button.  <br />
 ![image - Enter name - Step 3](images/enter-ms-teams-connector-name.png){: style="width:500px"}

 4. Then copy the **Webhook URL**.
 (You will need this later)